Echo State Condition at the Critical Point: C: Weak contraction with the present transfer function

 where

 The $\max_\zeta$ can be found by basic analysis.
 Extremal points can be found as solutions of

 This can only be fulfilled if

-Since for both suggested transfer functions $\theta'$ is an even function one gets $\zeta=-z/2$ as the extremal point.
+Since $\theta'$ is an even function for both suggested transfer functions, one gets $\zeta=-z/2$ as the extremal point.
 Fundamental analysis shows that this point in both cases is a maximum.
 Thus, requiring

 also would satisfy eq. \ref{maxeq}.